Perspective | Experts are worried about covid-19′s effect on childhood obesity. Here’s what we can do.

 “Reason would tell us that as children are less active, those obesity rates will increase and go in the direction that we don’t desire,” he said.

-Parents, many of whom are already juggling an impossible burden of working from home while caregiving and attempting to manage online schooling, shouldn’t consider managing their children’s weight as an additional task to be taken on, Bryant said.
+Parents, many of whom are already juggling working from home while caregiving and attempting to manage online schooling, shouldn’t consider managing their children’s weight as an additional task, Bryant said.
 For families to really succeed at getting and staying healthy, rather, they need to shift their entire perspectives on what it means to move enough, and what their relationship to food is.
 And that means doing it together, without guilt of feelings or burden attached.
 The parents need to lead the way.

 “Behavior Change Science 101 is that the parents need to look at this as a collaborative relationship with their children,” said Bryant, adding that parents should focus on movement activities their kids enjoy and on what inspires them to get out of the house.